 It took me two days to complete the easel mainly because of the dry time between paint coats.

-- Day 1 was cutting the panels, mapping out where the brackets and hinges were going to pre-drill the holes and both coats of primer.
+- Day 1 was cutting the panels, mapping out where the brackets and hinges were going to pre-drill the holes and then both coats of primer.

 - Day 2 was the final coat of hybrid alkyd to seal the surface and then assembly.

-I won’t be going into the easel business, but I am pleased with how it turned out.
+I won’t be going into the collapsible easel business, but I am pleased with how it turned out.
 By reusing materials and tools I already had, the easel cost was a little elbow-grease and less then $40 in new materials!